mage/mage-module-shard/Readme.md

 Todo
 ----

+- [x] broadcast: send a call to all nodes in the cluster and receive an array of responses
+- [ ] set attributes over shard/broadcasts
 - [ ] limit: only let a limited number of nodes run this module
-  - [ ] broadcast: send a call to all nodes in the cluster and receive an array of responses

 License
 -------